-If an employee/eligible dependent purchases a brand name prescription, and an equivalent generic prescription is available, the employee/eligible dependent must pay the difference between the brand name prescription and the generic prescription plus any applicable brand prescription coinsurance.
+If you purchase a Tier 2 or a Tier 3 prescription, and there is a therapeutically equivalent Tier 1 prescription available, then you must pay the applicable copay as listed above plus the difference between the cost of the Tier 2 or Tier 3 prescription and the cost of the Tier 1 prescription.
 This is referred to as an ancillary fee.
-If the physician writes on the prescription "dispense as written", the drug will be dispensed as such, and the employee/eligible dependent will only be responsible for the brand name prescription coinsurance.
+If the physician writes on the prescription "dispense as written", there will not be any ancillary fees charged.